 Wollemi National Park

-Help The Glow Worms Stay Lit!
+Help the glow worms stay lit!
 Make sure you don’t shine your torch at the glow worms, you won’t be able to see them if you do and it’s bad for the little guys to be exposed to bright light.
-Let your night vision do it’s work and make sure to look, but not touch.
+Let your night vision do its work and make sure to look, but not touch.

 Photo Information